ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 }
 ```

-We have one more step to do before we can try our newly integrated data and that is adding a configured HTTP connection to our server configuration.
+We have one more step to do before we can try our newly integrated data, and that is adding a configured HTTP connection to our server configuration.

-Head over to the `Program.cs` and add the following service registration to it.
+Head over to the `Program.cs` and add the following service registration.

 ```csharp
 builder.Services
     .AddHttpClient(Constants.PriceInfoService, c => c.BaseAddress = new("https://ccc-workshop-eu-functions.azurewebsites.net"));
 ```

-Now, lets test if we can query the price change.
+Now, let's test if we can query the price change.

 ```bash
 dotnet run